dirigible-io/dirigible-io.github.io/docs-blogs/docs/2021/10/11/low-code-mobile-apps-with-dirigible-and-ns.md

 Now we need some front-end stuff.
 I went for the simplest way possible - added a new **Export iOS app** in the project right-button menu ([workspace.js](https://github.com/eclipse/dirigible/blob/master/ide/ui/ide-workspace/src/main/resources/META-INF/dirigible/ide-workspace/workspace.js)).

-The result:
+**The result:**

 ![](/img/posts/20211011/export-ios-button.gif)

-And when we load the app in the iOS Simulator:
+**And when we load the app in the iOS Simulator:**

 ![](/img/posts/20211011/export-webview-no-native.gif)

 ## Step 2: Call Native APIs from the Dirigible App

-At the beginning of this post, I talked about messages between JS and native code but this would require a bunch of code for handling different scenarios.
+At the beginning of this post, I talked about messages between JS and native code, but this would require a bunch of code for handling different scenarios.
 Fortunately, there is a better way.

-!!! info "NativeScript"
+!!! info "NativeScript - Native Calls"

     NativeScript's runtime allows native calls from JavaScript while keeping the exact same class, methods and property names as you are writing native code.